herluf-ba/herluf-ba.github.io/content/writing-a-static-site-generator-in-a-single-file.md

 ```

 ## Generatin' me some HTML files
 With the parsed markdown ready to go it's finally time to do the G part for SSG!
-Actually this step is problably the simplest of them all, I'll write a dead simple render function and pass each Page object along with the HTML template to it.
+Actually, this step is the simplest of them all.
+I'll just write a dead simple render function and pass each Page object along with the HTML template to it.

 ```typescript
 const SITE_ROOT = "herluf-ba.github.io";